simeonqs/Multi-level_Bayesian_analysis_of_monk_parakeet_contact_calls_shows_dialects_between_European_cities/README.md

 # Meta data

+Large data files are not stored on GitHub.
+You can download everything here: <https://doi.org/10.17617/3.CNXVJ7>.

 - .gitignore
 	- the invisible file telling git which files should not be synced (large or useless files)
 - README